Kansas Medicaid Officials Unveil KanCare Renewal Plan To Mixed Reviews

 Susan Mosier, secretary of the Kansas Department of Health and Environment, the state’s primary Medicaid agency, said changes proposed in “KanCare 2.0” are aimed at improving the health of approximately 425,000 low-income, disabled or elderly Kansans enrolled in the program and addressing the administrative and service delivery problems that have plagued it since its launch.

-“As we move to KanCare 2.0, we’re really moving from a plan of care to a plan of service,” Moiser said.
+“As we move to KanCare 2.0, we’re really moving from a plan of care to a plan of service,” Mosier said.

 That means shifting beyond a focus on medical care to also addressing the social factors that influence the health of individuals and populations, she said.
 Social determinants of health include education, employment, housing and behaviors.